vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 .. image:: event_essentials/events-dashboard.png
    :align: center
-   :alt: Overview of events setting with the kanban view in Odoo Events.
+   :alt: Overview of events setting with the kanban view in Leansoft Events.

 Create a new event
 ==================

 To create an event, click :guilabel:`Create` from the Events dashboard.
-Odoo will then direct the page to a blank event template form.
+Leansoft will then direct the page to a blank event template form.

 From the event form, fill out the necessary fields, either by choosing from existing data in the